TimMikeladze/next-flag/README.md

 ## ✨ Features

 - [x] Enable or disable features by ticking a checkbox in a GitHub issue.
-- [x] Use multiple environments or branches to control where the feature is enabled.
+- [x] Define feature flags across multiple environments or branches.
 - [x] Supports React Server Side and Client Side Components.
 Powered by the NextJS Cache.
 - [x] Can be deployed as a stand-alone service to manage feature flags for multiple NextJS apps.